作用域(Scope )是 JavaScript 语言的基础概念之一,可能是让我在编写复杂程序的时候煎熬最多的。记不清多少次迷失在追踪函数到函数之间传递控制时 this 关键字指向的问题中了,我发现自己经常以各种令人困惑的方式扭曲我的代码,试图对理解变量在哪些地方可以访问的问题上保留一点理智。

 - The Protype JavaScript Framework is full of little nuggets like

-value, but also of some or all of a function’s arguments, which comes in handy all too often. - Douglas Crockford’s JavaScript essays are excellent resources for both basic and advanced JavaScript programmers.
+bind.
+The version available here not only allows the binding of a particularthisvalue, but also of some or all of a function’s arguments, which comes in handy all too often. - Douglas Crockford’s JavaScript essays are excellent resources for both basic and advanced JavaScript programmers.
 The man knows what he’s talking about, and explains difficult concepts in an easy-to-grasp manner.

 - Variable Scope for New Programmers is a good article if you’d like more discussion of scope from a beginner’s perspective.
 Written by Jonathan Snook, and published in this very magazine at the end of last year, it’s still an informative and useful read.